icoxfog417/SAPExtractorDotNET/README.md

 ## How to use
 Below is code sample (see test project code).
 (repository is builded by x86, if your system is x64 then build it by SAPExtractorDotNET/SAPNco(x64))
+**You can use it by command line! see saploader's README**

 ### Extract from Table